ypriverol/github-paper/document/manuscript.md

 features logically separated, distinct branches are typically used.
 Later, when development is complete and none of the tests fail (see Rule 5) new features can be merged back into the development line or master branch.
-During such a development, the original branch might continuously be developed and other features might be merged into the master branch.
-Nevertheless, one can always pull the currently up-to-date master branch into a feature branch, to adapt the feature to the changes in the master branch.
+In addition, one can always pull the currently up-to-date master branch into a feature branch, to adapt the feature to the changes in the master branch.